 - By making the curriculum framework revolve around experiential learning and using technology as a firm base.

-- By collaborating on projects and sharing resources with institutions worldwide to add value to the process.
+- To collaborating on projects and sharing resources with institutions worldwide to add value to the process.

 - By utilising self-assessment techniques and evaluation structures including MCQ’s, thought-provoking & critical thinking inducing self-paced tests, and meaningful tailor-made projects for each child.
 The use of various online assessment resources and constant monitoring will accelerate learning.